DanielErle/GotoGrocery/index.md

 - Bit 7: NA
 If any of the bits are not returned as a "1" or set high, then it is the programmer's job to rectify the issue.

-#### Properties
-All properties within the Member Class are able to get and set.
-No validation occurs when setting and the validation method must be called to check for the respective validity of set variable.
-- Property 1: Something
-  - This is to do with this...
-- Property 1: Something
-  - This is to do with this...
 ### Inventory Class
 #### Methods
 - Inventory()